sritam96/technicalInterview.ionic/README.md

 ![task1](assets/task1.jpg)

 ## How to contribute
+* Fork the project
 * Create a branch with your name
 * Solve the exercises
 * Commit
 * Push
+* Share your repository